slopezpereyra/slopezpereyra.github.io/_posts/2024-07-10-Permutations.md

 ---
 title: Climbing the Hill of Seven Colors
+categories: [ Science ]
 ---

 The [Hill of Seven